Skip to Main Content

 You will need to find your selected sources of information that discuss the effect of chocolate on humans.

-Now search for psychology dictionary
+Now search for psychology dictionary and refine to books.

 Right down the call number of the physical books and find them on the library shelves.
 The items are shelved alphabetically by call number, and grouped by subject.